Search waiting | Matsusada Precision

 Specification of Power Supply FAQ

-Floating ground is an electrical term used in electrical measurements, noise reduction by eliminating ground loops, transformers, telecommunications, and special high-voltage power circuits.
-Many electrical measurement devices are used with floating grounds to allow for more sensitive and precise measurements.
-Circuits in situations where it is physically impossible to connect to earth ground potential, such as battery-operated electronic devices and aircraft, can also be described as floating ground.
+The term is used in various fields, including electrical measurements, noise reduction by eliminating ground loops, transformers, telecommunications, and specialized high-voltage power circuits.
+Many electrical measurement devices use floating grounds to allow for more sensitive and precise measurements.
+Circuits that are physically disconnected from earth ground, such as those in battery-operated devices and aircraft, also have a floating ground.

 Electrical measurement devices | Matsusada Precision